djmason9/CCScrollerScene/README.md

 CCScrollerScene for Cocos2d Games

-This class can make a scrolling background for any iphone game.
+This class can easily make a scrolling background for any iphone game.
 Simply set the sprite image and the speeds, then call start scroller (DONE)

 -- USAGE --